Bansko Overview

 There are also options for buses from the airport – but you might find these are not much cheaper than a taxi, especially for larger parties.
 Check bus prices with BusBud.

-As you roll into Bansko, the town’s pedigree becomes apparent.
-By night, Bansko is lit up like Las Vegas, and even by day the quantity of hotels, restaurants, casinos, spas and strip clubs is in sharp contrast to the rest of the country.
+Bansko is a tale of two towns, the Old Town and the more modern town centre by the ski gondola.
+By night, the centre of Bansko’s new town is lit up like Las Vegas, and even by day the quantity of hotels, restaurants, casinos, spas and strip clubs is in sharp contrast to the rest of the country.

 The gondola/base station is pretty much unmissable as it sits at the head of the new town with those gondolas rising up onto the mountain and the bumping beats of generic dance music emenating from the Happy End apres ski bar – just opposite.